Your area Not set — showing everywhere

 Addressed

-Lois and Bill McKenzie, representing the Friends of Endicott Park, requested acceptance of several donations for park improvements.
-These include funds for a concrete floor in a shelter, bridge repairs, fencing, and bee exhibit improvements.
+Lois, representing the Friends of Endicott Park, presented a list of donations intended for park preservation and improvements.
+These include funds for a concrete floor in a shelter, bridge repairs, and fencing.
 Key concern

 Board response

-The board thanked the volunteers for their efforts and voted to accept the gifts.
+The board thanked the organization for their hard work and voted to accept the gifts.

 Addressed

-The Town Manager read a letter regarding a $2,500 donation to install a memorial bench at Endicott Park.
-The bench is intended to honor the sisters Melissa Dawn Campbell and Shana Campbell-Clark.
+The Town Manager presented a request to accept a $2,500 donation for a memorial bench at Endicott Park.
+The donation is in memory of Melissa Dawn Campbell and Shana Campbell-Clark.
 Key concern

-Acceptance of a donation for a memorial bench in honor of two sisters.
+Acceptance of a donation for a memorial bench at Endicott Park.

 Board response

-The board members offered condolences to the family and voted to accept the donation.
+The board offered condolences to the family and voted to accept the donation.

 C.R.
 Lyons